-The development of public health is important to note because its development was separate from the development of private medical practices.
+The development of public health is important to note because it developed independently of the development of private medical practices.
 Physicians were worried that government health departments could regulate how they practiced medicine, which could limit their income.
 Public health specialists also approached health from a collectivistic and preventive care viewpoint-to protect as many citizens as possible from health issues and to provide strategies to prevent health issues from occurring.
-Private practitioners held an individualistic ()
+Private practitioners held an individualistic viewpoint-citizens more often would be paying for physician services from their health insurance or from their own pockets, and physicians would provide guidance on how to cure their diseases, not prevent them.
+The two contrasting viewpoints still exist today, but there have been efforts to coordinate more of the traditional and public health activities.